Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference

-To optimize the structure, a figure of merit (FOM) parameter was defined as the ratio of the extinction ratio (ER) to the insertion loss (IL).
-ER refers to the ratio of the optical power of the higher level (amorphous phase) and the lower level (crystalline phase), while IL gives us an idea of the typical loss of light during high-state transmission, which represents the minimum loss during switching operation.
-In typical photonic switches, we want a high extinction ratio and low insertion loss for low-loss, high-bit-state operations.
-Thus, our design FOM gives us an accurate description of switch propagation performance \cite{zhang2024nonvolatile, meng2023electrical}, defined as follows:
+To optimize the structure, a design figure of merit (FOM) was defined as the ratio of the extinction ratio (ER) to the insertion loss (IL).
+ER is the ratio of the output transmittance between the higher (amorphous) and lower (crystalline) levels, indicating the total contrast between the on and off states.
+Meanwhile, IL indicates the loss of light during high-state transmission, which represents the minimum loss during switching.
+In typical photonic switches, we want a high ER and low IL to enable low-loss, large-bit-state operations.
+Thus, our design FOM gives us an accurate description of the switch propagation performance \cite{zhang2024nonvolatile, meng2023electrical}, defined as follows:

-Here, T\textsubscript{amor} and T\textsubscript{cry} are the output power transmittance when PCM is in the amorphous and crystalline phase, respectively.
+Here, T\textsubscript{amor} and T\textsubscript{cry} are the output power transmittances when PCM is in the amorphous and crystalline phases, respectively.

 Furthermore, to determine the multi-level switching capabilities of our switch, the dielectric constants of intermediate crystallization levels were calculated using the effective medium theory of \autoref{eq:partial_cryst} \cite{zamani2023active, choy2015effective}.
-These intermediate crystallization levels result from partial crystallization, which exhibits a stable and non-volatile nature.
+These intermediate crystallization levels result from partial crystallization, which is stable and non-volatile.

-Here, $\varepsilon_c$ refers to the complex dielectric constant of the crystalline state, and $\varepsilon_a$ refers to the complex dielectric constant of the amorphous state, and P refers to the level of crystallinity of the PCM.
+Here, P denotes the intermediate crystallinity of the PCM, ranging from 0 to 1, and $\varepsilon_a$ and $\varepsilon_c$ refer to the complex dielectric constants of the amorphous (P = 0) and crystalline (P = 1) states, respectively.
 The dielectric constants are calculated from the complex refractive index by following $\mathrm{\varepsilon=\left(n+ik\right)^2}$.
-The $\varepsilon_{\text{eff}}(\mathrm{P})$ from \autoref{eq:partial_cryst} gives us the complex refractive index for the intermediate states of crystallinity level P.
+We computed the complex refractive indices for various intermediate crystallinity levels of GST-467 using \autoref{eq:partial_cryst}, as shown in Figure S1 of the Supplementary Information.